Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 A worker using a fuel line connecting from a fuel truck to an underground fuel storage.

-Running out of fuel during a cold spell is never fun — and it can cause your system to shut
+Running out of fuel during a cold spell is never fun — and it can cause your system to shut down.
+Many local fuel companies offer “keep-full” programs so you never have to worry about running low.
+It’s one less thing to think about when winter hits.

 5. Protect Water Lines and Plug in Heat Tapes